On topology changes in quantum field theory and quantum gravity: How topology changes can be made to work for quantum fields in some cases

-As long as there are no discontinuities in $ \varphi(r,\phi,t)) $ and the quantum field is not compressed to a point at the singularity, one does not get divergences in the observables of the energy momentum tensor $ T_{\mu\nu} $ after a suitable regularization. \end{proof} \begin{remark} Note that our toy model differs from the situation of a quantum field propagating inside of a cone, where the field could be compressed to a point at the tip, which may create divergences in the expectation values for energy due to Heisenberg's uncertainty principle. \end{remark} \begin{remark} Also, the finite energy is different from the result of Anderson, DeWitt, Manogue and Dray, who computed an infinite observable of the energy momentum tensor for their singular trouser problem.
+As long as there are no discontinuities in $ \varphi(r,\phi,t)) $ and the quantum field is not compressed to a point at the singularity, one does not get divergences in the observables of the energy momentum tensor $ T_{\mu\nu} $ after a suitable regularization. \end{proof} \begin{remark} Note that our toy model differs from the situation of a quantum field propagating inside of a cone, where the field could be compressed to a point at the tip, which may create divergences in the expectation values for energy due to Heisenberg's uncertainty principle. \end{remark} \begin{remark} The finite energy result is different from the result of Anderson, DeWitt, Manogue and Dray, who computed an infinite observable of the energy momentum tensor for their singular trouser problem.
 Their divergences remained even after a proper regularization scheme was taken into into account.
 In their model, the divergences in the energy momentum tensor remained because the field $ \varphi $ was expressed by step functions due to the difficult periodic boundary conditions that they had.
-Due to these periodic boundary conditions, we have not found a solution for the singular trousers problem within the framework of ordinary quantum mechanics by now. \end{remark} \begin{remark} Also note that the imposition of Neumann boundary conditions at the conical singularity, which simplified the calculation, was an arbitrary assumption that probably would have to be measured by experiments.
+We have not found a solution for the singular trousers problem within the framework of ordinary quantum mechanics by now. \end{remark} \begin{remark} Also note that the imposition of Neumann boundary conditions at the conical singularity, which simplified the calculation, was an arbitrary assumption that probably would have to be measured by experiments.
 At least the author does not know of a physical consistency principle that would determine the boundary conditions at a conical singularity.
-However, after a renormalization scheme, even Dirichlet boundary should work as in the case of an insulator. \end{remark} \begin{remark} Finally, one should note that in this section, we only have described what happens to a field on the $ n $ dimensional space-time if $ n-1 $ dimensional hyper-surfaces have a topology change involving a benign singularity.
-We have not described topology changes that involve the $ n $ dimensional space-time and we have not shown how we could write the path integral of gravity or any other path integral over metrics with singularities. \end{remark}
+After a renormalization scheme, even Dirichlet boundary should work too. \end{remark} \begin{remark} Finally, one should note that in this section, we only have described what happens to a field on the $ n $ dimensional space-time if $ n-1 $ dimensional hyper-surfaces have a topology change involving a conical singularity.
+We have not described topology changes that involve the $ n $ dimensional space-time. \end{remark}